pol-rivero/pol-rivero/README.md

 Hey there!
 Here's what you should know about me:

 <ul>
-  <li>He/Him, 21 years old (as of January 31, 2023)</li>
+  <li>He/Him, 21 years old (as of February 1, 2023)</li>
   <li>
     <p>I'm currently studying Software Engineering at the
       <img align="top" src="img/UPC_logo.png" alt="UPC Logo" width="20" height="20">
       UPC (BarcelonaTech).</p>
   </li>
-  <li>I made 39 public GitHub commits during December 2022.
-Fun fact: 39 is the traditional number of times citizens of Ancient Rome hit their slaves when beating them, referred to as "Forty save one". 🤓</li>
+  <li>I made 92 public GitHub commits during January 2023.
+Fun fact: 92 is the percentage of water in watermelons. 🤓</li>
 </ul>